iamrootsh3ll/odio/README.md

 sudo cp odio /usr/bin/
 ```

-Now simply run `odio` in your Terminal, and Odio will start downloading your fovourite music in current working directory of the Terminal. see `pwd`
+Now simply run `odio` in your Terminal, and Odio will start downloading your fovourite music in current working directory of the Terminal.
+See `pwd`

 # Author